Strandzha: History and culture

 Inhabited by the Thracians in antiquity, Strandzha is an area with a large concentration of ruins of Thracian sanctuaries, sacrificial altars, dolmens, and other archaeological objects.

 The mountains were the site of the Bulgarian Preobrazhenie Uprising of 1903 that was crushed by Ottoman troops.
-The current Bulgarian-Turkish border in the region was established after the Balkan Wars of 1912–1913, when the southeastern part of Strandzha became part of Bulgaria and the northern part of Turkey.
+The current Bulgarian-Turkish border in the region was established after the Balkan Wars of 1912–1913, when the southeastern part of Strandzha became part of Turkey and the northern part became a part of Bulgaria.
 After the expulsion of Thracian Bulgarians in 1913, Muslims from Bulgaria were settled in the Turkish part.
 During the Population exchange between Greece and Turkey, Greeks were expelled to Greece, while Muslims from Greece were settled in the Turkish part of Strandzha mountains.
 Muslim immigrants to Turkey from former Yugoslavia also settled in the Turkish part of Strandzha Mountains.

 Culturally, the Bulgarian part of Strandzha is known for the specific architecture that can be observed in Malko Tarnovo, Brashlyan, and most other villages, the rich folklore and distinctive rituals, such as nestinarstvo (barefoot dancing on live embers), that preserve pagan elements.
 The Turkish part is well known for its charcoal burning, goat farming and cheesemaking.